 Recurrent corneal erosion is a condition characterized by the disturbances in the epithelial membrane of the corneal tissues.
 It results in defective adhesions in the epithelium making it prone to recurrent breakdowns.
-Patients suffering from this condition can seek recurrent corneal erosion ayurvedic treatment in Melbourne, to prevent these abnormal changes.
+Patients suffering from this condition can seek recurrent corneal erosion ayurvedic treatment in Melbourne.

 Sign and Symptoms of Corneal Erosion

 Corneal erosion can cause pain in the eyes and even affect the patient’s vision.
-The other common symptoms of recurrent corneal erosions include soreness and redness in the eyes and blurring of vision.
-Ayurvedic Indian herbs can provide significant relief from the symptoms of this disease and reduce the frequency and intensity of the episodes of this condition.
+The other common symptoms of recurrent corneal erosions may include soreness and redness in the eyes and blurring of vision.

 Recurrent corneal abrasion or erosion is characterized by frequent episodes of pain in the eyes that begins suddenly.
 It usually occurs at night or immediately after awakening.
 The pain is accompanied by intense redness of the eyes, watering of the eyes, and photophobia.
 These symptoms are associated with the de-epithelialization of the corneal tissues.
 The symptoms intensify due to the rapid eye movement during sleep.